OpenPodcastAPI/api-specs/docs/subscriptions/index.md

 ::: {list-table}
 :header-rows: 1

-* - Field
+-  -  Field
    -  Type
    -  Nullable?
    -  Description
-* - `feed_url`
+-  -  `feed_url`
    -  String
    -  No
    -  The URL of the podcast RSS feed
-* - `guid`
+-  -  `guid`
    -  String<UUID>
    -  No
    -  The globally unique ID of the podcast
-* - `is_subscribed`
+-  -  `is_subscribed`
    -  Boolean
    -  No
    -  Whether the user is subscribed to the podcast or not
-* - `subscription_changed`
+-  -  `subscription_changed`
    -  Datetime
    -  No
    -  The date on which the `is_subscribed` field was last updated.
 Presented in [ISO 8601 format](https://www.iso.org/iso-8601-date-and-time-format.html)
-* - `guid_changed`
+-  -  `guid_changed`
    -  Datetime
    -  No
    -  The date on which the podcast's `guid` or `new_guid` was last updated.
 Presented in [ISO 8601 format](https://www.iso.org/iso-8601-date-and-time-format.html)
-* - `new_guid`
+-  -  `new_guid`
    -  String<UUID>
    -  Yes
    -  The new GUID associated with the podcast
-* - `is_deleted`
+-  -  `deleted`
-   - Boolean
+   -  Datetime
    -  Yes
-   - Whether data associated with the subscription has been [deleted](delete.md) by the user.
+   -  The date on which data associated with the subscription was [deleted](delete.md) by the user.
 This field is used to determine whether a `410 (Gone)` response should be returned

 :::

 :::{mermaid}
 classDiagram
 class subscription{
 String feed_url
 String guid
 Boolean is_subscribed
 Datetime subscription_changed
 Datetime guid_changed
 String new_guid
-         Boolean is_deleted
+Datetime deleted
 }
 :::

 ## API endpoint